What is a Maintenance Backlog?

 In medical manufacturing, where equipment uptime and regulatory compliance are crucial, managing the maintenance backlog ensures that equipment remains in peak condition, supporting product quality and compliance with industry standards.

-Types of Maintenance Backlogs Found in Manufacturing and Specifically in Medical Manufacturing
+Types of Maintenance Backlogs Found in Manufacturing

 Maintenance backlogs can be categorized based on the type of work involved: